PushpenderIndia/Sinister/README.md

 # Making Payload/RAT
 $ python technowgen.py -e youremail@gmail.com -p YourEmailPass -w -o output_file_name
 ```

+## How to Update

+* Run updater.py to Update Autmatically or Download the latest Zip from this GitHub repo
+* Note: Git Must be Installed in order to use updater.py

 ## Note:- Evil File will be saved inside dist/ folder, inside technowlogger/ folder